Copying Assessments to a past year

-For example, here in the markbook during the summer term of the last academic year, you can see that final marks have been added to my assessment for the summer term.
+For example, here in the markbook during the summer term of a previous year, you can see that final marks have been added to my assessment for the summer term.

 To see more information about where the baseline has been calculated from, you can hover over the baseline and click 'More information'.